DJ Spooky: Book of Ice

 May 5, 2014

 In May, DJ Spooky, aka Paul D. Miller, performed in concert with OSU musicians Dana Reason and Michael Gamble.
-A composer, multimedia artist and author, DJ Spooky is known for his genre-bending art, vast catalogue of music, and his work in environmental awareness and social justice.
+A composer, multimedia artist and author, DJ Spooky is known for his genre-bending art, vast catalog of music, and his work in environmental awareness and social justice.
 He is currently the executive editor of Origin Magazine, which focuses on the intersection of art, yoga and new ideas, the composer of the multimedia performance piece Terra Nova: Sinfonia Antarctica, and author of Book of Ice, a multimedia, multidisciplinary study of Antarctica that contemplates climate change and humanity’s relationship with the natural world.
 The concert was co-sponsored with the OSU Music Department’s “Between the Cracks” series.
 In advance of his Corvallis appearance, Miller was writer-in-residence for the Long-Term Ecological Reflections program at the H.J.
 Andrews Experimental Forest.

 Transformation without Apocalypse Symposium